schranz-search/schranz-search/docs/getting_started/index.rst

 ----------------

 In this step we will now search for our documents via a search term.
-This way we are calling a basic search with a given term to the configured search engine.
+This way we are calling a basic search with a given term to the configured search service.
 And get a result of all documents which match the search term (``first``) and a total count how many exists in the given index.